isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 DNR (Discovery of Network-designated Resolvers) Options for DHCPv4
 ------------------------------------------------------------------

-One of the more recently added option is Discovery of Network-designated Resolvers or DNR, introduced in `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__.
-The goal of that RFC is to provide a way to communicate location of DNS resolvers available over other means than the classic DNS over UDP over port 53.
-At the time of this writing, the supported technologies are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to also cover future extensions.
+One of the more recently added option is the Discovery of Network-designated Resolvers or DNR option, introduced in `RFC 9463 <https://tools.ietf.org/html/rfc9463>`__.
+The goal of that RFC is to provide a way to communicate location of DNS resolvers available over means other than the classic DNS over UDP over port 53.
+At the time of this writing, the supported technologies are DoT (DNS-over-TLS), DoH (DNS-over-HTTPS), and DoQ (DNS-over-QUIC), but the option was designed to be extensible to accommodate other protocols in the future.

 The DHCPv4 option and its corresponding DHCPv6 options are almost exactly the same, with the exception of cardinality.
 Only one DHCPv4 option is allowed, while for DHCPv6